chrieke/geojson-invalid-geometry/README.md

 ### Coordinate reference system (CRS) defined
 The GeoJSON specification defines all GeoJSON as being in the [WGS84](https://de.wikipedia.org/wiki/World_Geodetic_System_1984) coordinate reference system (CRS) with latitude / longitude decimal coordinates.
 Thus, the CRS does not need to be specified in the GeoJSON.
-In older GeoJSON specifications you could define alternative crs, however this can lead to interoparability issues with some tools/APIs if they ignore the crs definition and assume WGS84.
+In older GeoJSON specifications you could define alternative crs (as a "crs" key in the FeatureCollection).
+However this leads to interoperability issues with many tools/APIs, as they ignore the crs definition and assume latitude/longitude coordinates (WGS84).
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-4),
 [Example](examples_geojson/invalid/crs_defined.geojson)

 ### Zero-length LineString
-A Linestring with identical start and end node coordinates.
+A **LineString** with identical start and end node coordinates.
 A valid LineString contains two or more distinct positions.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.4),
 [Example](examples_geojson/invalid/zero_length_linestring.geojson)